mohd-khalid/vsd-hdp/README.md

 **Path Types:**
 - **Reg2Reg:** Path between registers.
-- **IO Timing Path:** From clock to output or input to D.
+- **IO Timing Path:** From clock to output or input to D pin of a dFF.
 - **Undesired Path:** Input to output.

 **Frequency Specification:**
 Rather than deducing frequency from delay, designers specify the desired operating frequency.
 The clock period defines the delay limits in reg2reg paths, with the Synthesizer optimizing logic accordingly.

 **Clock Synchronous Paths:**
-Constraints are set for input and output delays in synchronous paths operating on the same clock.
+Constraints are set for input and output delays in synchronous paths which are paths that operate on the same clock signal.

 **Constraint Types:**
 1. **Reg2Reg:** Constrained by clock.